grimme-lab/xtb_docs/source/qcxms_doc/qcxms_run.rst

    ``x2t <xyzfile> > coord`` if you have installed *TURBOMOLE*.
 If you do not have *TURBOMOLE*, you may have to write a script converting .xyz files to *TUROBOMOLE* coord files.
 Be advised that the coord file has to be in atomic units.
-2. Prepare an input file called `qceims.in`_ .
-For the input options, see section 4 or the qceims.in file in the examples folder.
+2. Prepare an input file called `qcxms.in`.
+The `keywords`_ can be found below and an example is given in in the examples folder.
 If no such file is prepared, default options are: run GFN1-xTB with 25 × the number of atoms in the molecule trajectories (ntraj).